 What kind of battery does a vape use?

 Although there are a variety of lithium batteries available today, there are only a few that are fit to power a vaping device.
 For vape batteries, these choices usually come down to ICR, IMR and Hybrid.
-In most cases, it is recommended to use a IMR or Hybrid battery, unless your specific device explicitly states to use an ICR vape battery.
+In most cases, it is recommended to use an IMR or Hybrid battery, unless your specific device explicitly states to use an ICR vape battery.

-There are many different sizes of batteries, but the majority of vape mods accept 18650 batteries.
+There are many different sizes of batteries, but the majority of vape mods accept 18650 or 21700 batteries.
 The 18650 battery is a size classification of Li-Ion batteries, measured at 18mm by 65mm.
 This sized battery is a bit larger than a standard AA battery and is the most popular sized battery for powering a vape device.

-At Vaping.com, you will find the widest selection of vape batteries, battery chargers and battery carrying cases.
+At vaping.com, you will find the widest selection of vape batteries, battery chargers and battery carrying cases.
 We take pride in our inventory selection, only carrying 18650 cells and other vape batteries from the most trusted brands.
 No matter what your vaping requirement, we carry exactly what you need.

 How long do vape batteries last

 The charge on your vape battery, and the battery itself, won’t last forever.
 Eventually, you’ll need to replace your battery completely, and between that time, you’ll likely charge your battery hundreds of times.

 In general, it takes between 3 and 4 hours to charge a dead vape battery; whether you are recharging them using a separate charger or charging them by plugging up the device through the Micro USB port.
 Charging your vape batteries through the device allows you to “pass-through vape” or continue to vape while your device is connected to the charger.
 External battery chargers however, allow you to charge multiple vape batteries at the same time, giving you access to backups that can be quickly switched out.